oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 Output: [7, 9, "hi", 12, 53]

-#### The -1 in uniqueArray.indexOf(arr[index]) === -1 is used to check if the current element in the input array arr at index index does not exist in the uniqueArray.
+##### This function removeDuplicates takes in an array arr as a parameter.
+It initializes an empty array uniqueArray to store unique elements of the given array arr.
+The function uses a for loop that iterates through the elements of the arr array.

-#### The indexOf() method returns the first index at which the specified element can be found in the array, or -1 if it is not present.
-So, if uniqueArray.indexOf(arr[index]) returns -1, it means that the current element arr[index] is not in the uniqueArray, and it can be added to uniqueArray by uniqueArray.push(arr[index]).
+##### In each iteration, the function checks if the current element arr[i] is present in the uniqueArray using the indexOf method.
+If it returns -1, it means that the element is not present in the uniqueArray, and the function pushes it to the uniqueArray.

+##### Finally, the function returns the uniqueArray which will contain all the unique elements of the given arr array.

 ## With Recursion: